Board of Directors

 CSHP-PAS Representative (Appointed)

 Laura Almas graduated from the University of Saskatchewan in 2015 and started working in hospital pharmacy with the Regina Qu'Appelle Health Region as a new graduate.
 She then completed her hospital residency in Regina and continued to work for the health region as a clinical pharmacist in the areas of cardiology and critical care.
-Laura also worked part-time in community pharmacy with Shoppers Drug Mart to provide enhanced services to patients.
+Laura also worked part-time with Shoppers Drug Mart to provide enhanced services to patients.
 She is currently working at Royal University Hospital in Saskatoon.
 She is engaged in pharmacy research and continues to research in the areas of enhancing patient safety on transitions in care through the health care system and medication reconciliation on hospital discharge.
 Laura was heavily involved in leadership and professional advocacy during her undergraduate training and looks forward to continuing to contribute to the growth of the profession in this new role.
-This is her first term as the Canadian Society of Hospital Pharmacists representative on the PAS Board of Directors.
+This is her second term as the Canadian Society of Hospital Pharmacists SK Branch Representative on the PAS Board of Directors.

-Graduated in 2008 from the University of Regina with a Bachelor of Science.
+Lindsey graduated in 2008 from the University of Regina with a Bachelor of Science.
 In 2010, she moved to Townsville, Australia and attended James Cook University where she graduated in 2013 with her Bachelor of Pharmacy.
 Lindsey moved back to Saskatchewan and became a practicing pharmacist in February of 2015 and started working immediately for RQHR (now known as the Saskatchewan Health Authority) with a clinical focus in Cardiology, while also working relief at Towers Pharmacy in the community.
 Her passion for practice has always been in mental health and addictions.
 In March 2017, an opportunity to work in a community pharmacy with a mental health focus presented.
 Lindsey works for Vital Care Pharmacy, an independent pharmacy in the community and still practices casually at the hospital while working towards her PharmD through the University of Alberta.
 Lindsey is a strong advocate for the development of the pharmacy profession and strives for professional integrity.
 She brings her leadership and contributions towards improved patient health outcomes.
 She feels strongly that independent pharmacists should have a seat on the board with adequate representation as we contribute an important perspective regarding goals and tactics identified in the PAS strategic plan, acting as PAS ambassadors for honesty, professional integrity, the promotion and financial sustainability of pharmacist practice by ensuring adequate representation of members in the decision-making process.

 Senior Stick Student Representative (Appointed)

 Kelly is currently a third-year pharmacy student at the University of Saskatchewan.
 In addition to the student representative role on the PAS Board, she is also co-president of the Health Sciences Students’ Association of Saskatchewan.
 Throughout her pharmacy education, she has become a strong advocate for the pharmacy profession as well as the patient-centered care model where there is a team-based collaborative practice between all health disciplines.
-Kelly has also been actively involved with Pharmacist Awareness Month by co-chairing various events such as mentorship night and interdisciplinary panel event.
+Kelly has also been actively involved with Pharmacist Awareness Month by co-chairing various events such as mentorship night and the interdisciplinary panel event.
 She continues to spread awareness through semesterly presentations at the student-led clinic, SWITCH.
 In her free time, Kelly enjoys figure skating, aerial acrobatics, and spending time with her loved ones.
 As Senior Stick Elect, she is excited to carry on the legacy and represent pharmacy students at a provincial level.

 Cordell Hilderman obtained his BSP in 1996 and began community pharmacy practice in Assiniboia with the local Co-op Pharmacy.
 Since 1998, he has alternately worked as a staff pharmacist for Shoppers Drug Mart in Regina, pharmacy manager and shareholder at Pharmasave in Saskatoon, and since 2012, pharmacy manager at Saskatoon Co-op.
 In addition to managing duties, Cordell currently acts as Pharmacy Coordinator, advising all Saskatoon Co-op Pharmacy Managers.
 Cordell now lives in Saskatoon with his wife Jackie and their three children.
 Outside of work he has been involved with coaching and volunteering with Baseball Saskatoon and Sutherland Curling Club, and has recently attained the designation of Certified Competition Coach in Curling.

 John is a graduate of the University of Saskatchewan, class of 1992.
 John started out his career in Manitoba where he managed an independent pharmacy in a smaller community for 2 years.
 He then moved back to Saskatchewan in 1994 with stops in Kindersley and Rosetown.
 John operated a pharmacy under the Pharmasave banner for 8 years.
-During his time with Pharmasave, John was involved as Chair for PS Central BOD and also held a board position on the PS National board for 4 years.
+During his time with Pharmasave, John was involved as Chair for PS Central BOD and also held a board position on the PS National Board for 4 years.
 John has been living in Saskatoon since 2007 and for the past 10 years has owned and operated a Shoppers Drug Mart.
 He currently owns the Stonebridge location and has done so since it first opened in 2014.
 While with SDM, John has had four stores in Saskatoon.
-During his career, John has served on many different committees including Chamber of Commerce, as chair in Rosetown, Peers committee with SDM, and various other ad hoc committees.
+During his career, John has served on many different committees including Chamber of Commerce, as chair in Rosetown, Peers Committee with SDM, and various other ad hoc committees.
 John is married to wife, Melisa and they have 3 children.